BigBossErndog/Amara-Framework-Deprecated/README.md

 ## No GUI?
 The focus right now is to make a commercial game with it, meaning making a GUI for this engine is a job for another day.
 I'm not personally a fan of game engine GUIs, so keeping it as a library framework is suitable for me right now.

+## Features
+ - Actors which can 'recite' Scripts, which can be started and stopped arbitrarily with multiple Scripts running parallel on the same Actor, chained together and more.
+Allows for great decoupling of code and their entities, and easy reuse of code.
+ - Support for Tiled tilemaps.
+ - Similar work flow to the Phaser.io framework, which I have used for most of my game development life.

 ## Setting Up
 Clone the repository then follow the instructions for setting up Amara on your development platform of choice.
 ```